bartkl/presentations/cimug2024/index.md

 ---
 <!-- _class: with-bullets -->

-Note in particular how easy it is to use multiple reference models.
+It's very easy to use multiple reference models.
 * This provides immense flexibility and ease of standardization.
-* It's usually very difficult to do.
+* Usually this is very difficult to do.

 ---